explodinglabs/iko/COMMANDS.md

 Iko aliases all Sqitch commands.

-You can also access `sqitch` directly, like:
+You can also access `sqitch` directly, such as:

 ```sh
 iko sqitch --version